Coma Berenices: In culture

 Since Callimachus' poem, Coma Berenices has been occasionally featured in culture.
 Alexander Pope alludes to the legend in the ending of The Rape of the Lock, in which the titular hair is placed among the stars.
 (The poem would go on to provide the names of some of the moons of Uranus.)
 In 1886, Spanish artist Luis Ricardo Falero created a mezzotint print personifying Coma Berenices alongside Virgo and Leo.
 In 1892, the Russian poet Afanasy Fet made the constellation the subject of his short poem, composed for the Countess Natalya Sollogub.
 The Swedish poet Gunnar Ekelöf wrote the lines "Your friend the comet combed his hair with the Leonids / Berenice let her hair hang down from the sky" in a 1933 poem.
 American writer and folksinger Richard Fariña mentions Coma Berenices in his 1966 novel Been Down So Long It Looks Like Up To Me, sardonically writing about content typical to upper-level astronomy coursework at Cornell: "It's the advanced courses give you trouble.
 Relativity principles, spiral nebula in Coma Berenices, that kind of hassle".
 The Bolivian poet, Pedro Shimose, makes Coma Berenices the home address of his "Señorita NGC 4565" in his poem "Carta a una estrella que vive en otra constelación" ("Letter to a star who lives in another constellation"), included in his 1967 collection, "Sardonia". " The Irish poet W. B. Yeats, in his poem "Her Dream", refers to "Berenice's burning hair" being "nailed upon the night".
 Francisco Guerrero, a 20th-century Spanish composer, wrote an orchestral work on the constellation in 1996.
 In 1999 Irish artist Alice Maher made a series of four oversize drawings, entitled Coma Berenices, of entwining black hair coils.
+The asterism also gives its name to a prose poem in Where Shall I Wander, a 2005 collection by the American writer John Ashbery.